Detailed step-by-step information on growing custard apple in container from seed is given and taking its care, when it is ripe and how to eat it.

 - The variety Tropic Sun is a small tree suitable for home garden with excellent fruit.

-How to Take Care of Custard Apple Tree
+How to Take Care of Potted Custard Apple

-Caring a custard apple or sugar apple tree is not difficult.
-Read below the details on how to grow custard apple in a pot or garden beds.Position : Where to Plant Custard Apple Tree
+Caring a custard apple or sugar apple tree is not difficult, whether you have grown it from seed (grow custard apple from seeds) or a cutting (grow custard apple from cuttings).
+Read below the details on how to grow custard apple in a pot or garden beds.Position : Where to Plant Sugar Apple

 - Growing of custard apple is highly dependent on climatic conditions of temperature and humidity [4].